-Assisted living homes in Alaska provide room and board for people who are elderly or need help with activities of daily living (ADLs) like eating and bathing.
-Personal, healthcare, or nursing services including medical treatments may also be provided.
+Assisted living homes in Alaska provide room and board for people who are elderly or need help.
+That mainly includes assistance with activities of daily living (ADLs) like eating and bathing but they also provide healthcare and nursing services.

-Unlike most other states, Alaska does not have additional rules for assisted living homes with Alzheimer’s units, except that a special alarm system should be installed that alerts staff if someone with dementia wanders out of the building.
-Training is required for all staff to care for assisted-living residents, but there is no additional training required in homes that serve people with dementia (most states do require additional training).
+Unlike most other states, Alaska does not have additional rules for Alzheimer’s units in assisted living homes.
+The two exceptions are that a special alarm system has to be installed that alerts staff if someone wanders out of the building.
+The second difference is that there isn’t extra training required to learn how to care for dementia patients.
+Training is required for all staff that cares for assisted living patients.

-The average cost of assisted living with memory care in Alaska is $7,160 per month, which is about $85,920 annually.
-This is considerably more expensive, on average, than communities located in the lower 48.
+The average cost of assisted living with memory care in Alaska is $8,282 per month.
+This is about 50% more expensive than the states located in the lower 48.

-Every person in Alaskan assisted living must have a services contract in place before moving in.
-Moving into assisted living in Alaska on short notice is going to be difficult, therefore, because you’ll need to agree to a contract that includes the following:
+Before you can move your loved one into assisted living in Alaska, there must be a services contract.
+Moving into assisted living in Alaska on short notice is going to be difficult because you’ll need to have a contract that includes:

 – Which activities of daily living (ADLs) the person can and cannot do themselves